phillwatson/one-stop/README.md

 rather than exposing a framework specific repository interface.

 #### Client
-A simple browser UI, based on React, to demonstrate the functionality of the back-end.
+A simple browser UI, written in React, to demonstrate the back-end functionality.
+One important aspect of this UI is the authentication.
+Requests are authenticated by JWT tokens; signed by rotating private keys and passed in Secure, HTTP-Only, Strict Same-Site cookies, without any intervention required by the UI.
+It also demonstrates the use of XSRF tokens to protect against Cross-Site Request Forgery attacks.

 #### User Service
 Responsible for on-boarding and managing internal user accounts.
 Provides OpenID